Juan de la Cosa: Travels with Christopher Columbus

 Juan de la Cosa sailed with Christopher Columbus on his first three voyages to the New World.
 He owned and was master of the Santa María (second-in-command to Columbus), flagship of Columbus's first voyage in 1492.
 The vessel shipwrecked that year on the night of 24–25 December off the present-day site of Cap-Haïtien, Haiti.
 De la Cosa, in a notable act of cowardice (or treason, in Columbus's documented opinion), fled the sinking Santa Maria (his partial ownership of the vessel notwithstanding) in the flagship's boat, rather than endeavor to assist Columbus in kedging the stricken vessel from off the coral reef on which it had run aground.
 He and a handful of loyals made for La Nina, waiting a few hundred yards astern of the flagship, but they were turned back by La Ninas captain Vicente Yanez.

 On Columbus's second voyage, in 1493, de la Cosa was mariner and cartographer on the ship Colina.
 On Columbus' third voyage, in 1498, de la Cosa was on the ship La Niña.
 Some historians believe de la Cosa did not participate in this voyage.

 In 1494 de la Cosa received compensation from the Spanish monarchs for the sinking of his ship on his first voyage.
-He was awarded the right to transport docientos cahíces de trigo ("two hundred cahices of flour") from Andalucia to Biscay, and exempted from certain duties.
+He was awarded the right to transport docientos cahíces de trigo ("two hundred cahices of flour") from Andalucia to Biscay, and was exempted from certain duties.